tbrittoborges/protein_motif_encoder/README.rst

 -------

 This work was idealised by Thiago Britto Borges.
-The project relies extensively on `Pandas`_ DataFrame implementation and Cookiecutter_ project template.
+The project relies extensively on `Pandas`_ DataFrame and Cookiecutter_ project template.

 Use GitHub issue tracker for ideas, criticism and collaborations!